 Pressure washing isn’t essential, but it’ll be a major benefit for anyone with a larger deck.
 It’s possible to rent this type of equipment if you don’t want to invest in one for your home.

-When using the power washer, use the tip at an angle and leave at least two feet between the nozzle and the deck.
+When using pressure washers, use the tip at an angle and leave at least two feet between the nozzle and the deck.
 If you hold it too close to the deck, you could cause damage — especially if the tool you use is particularly powerful.
 Always be sure to carefully read the manufacturer’s instructions to avoid misuse.

 Deck Wash Tips